AmazingMonster/conceptrodon/docs/contents/metafunctions/pagelivore/cognate_modify.doc.md

 ## Implementation

-We will implement `CognateModify` by combining `Pagelivore::Segment` and `Omennivore::InsertValues`.
+We will implement `CognateModify` by combining `Pagelivore::CognateSegment` and `Omennivore::ModifyValues`.

 When provided with a list of ascending indices, `Pagelivore::CognateSegment` will find the differences between the adjacent indices.